 One role of a fence is to make a backyard private, so it makes sense that some homeowners would want to cover the small gaps in their fence so that passers-bys can’t peek through.
 If you are one of these homeowners, cedar batten boards are a simple upgrade that can ensure maximum privacy for your backyard even as your wood fence ages.

 Have you ever noticed a fence that had two layers of pickets with the top layer concealing the gaps in the layer underneath?
-This is what we in the fence business call a Board-on-Board fence.
+It is a wood board on board fence.
 Board-on-board fences are like the second-cousin of a batten board fence; they serve a similar purpose except instead of a thin strip of wood, congruent pickets are used to cover the gaps between the pickets underneath.

-Some homeowners prefer board-on-board over batten boards because of the way it looks.
+Some homeowners prefer wood board on board fences over batten boards because of the way they looks.
 Although board-on-board fences are more expensive than their batten board counterparts, the second layer of wood adds to the overall structural integrity and security of the fence.
 Rather than being one board thick, board-on-board fences have an extra layer of protection so they are less susceptible to snapping or being broken by an object tossed around during a storm.

 Cap Tops for a Cap & Trim Fence

 Have you ever looked at the top of your fence pickets and thought, “this looks ugly”?
 Well, you’re not alone.
 Many homeowners find the ‘dog-eared’ tops of pickets unsightly.
-If you’re a homeowner who finds the top of your fence’s profile unattractive because of picket tops, a cap top is an excellent way to make your wood fence appear more refined.
+If you’re a homeowner who finds the top of your fence’s profile unattractive because of picket tops, the capped wooden fence is an excellent choice to make your fence appear more refined.

 A fence with a cap top is commonly referred to as a cap & trim fence.
-The cap top itself is often a 2×4 rail that sits on top of the fence, flattening the fence’s upper profile into a straight line.
-Custom cap tops may also be installed on your fence with various divots, grooves, and scrolls to give your fence a more modern or rustic look.
+A wood fence cap board top itself is often a 2×4 rail that sits on top of the fence, flattening the fence’s upper profile into a straight line.
+A Custom capped wooden fence may also come with various divots, grooves, and scrolls to give your fence a more modern or rustic look.

 If you are an avid fence observer, you may have come across a few fences that go above and beyond the post cap.
 Have you ever seen a fence that featured interlaced strips of wood above the pickets?
 If so, you were probably looking at a lattice top fence.